skyhoshi/uwp-csharp-connect-sample/README.md

 - **GetAuthenticatedClientAsync**

-	This method of the **AuthticationHelper** class authenticates the user with the v2.0 authentication service.
+	This method of the **AuthenticationHelper** class authenticates the user with the v2.0 authentication service.

 	It does this by creating an AppConfig object that specifies the app client ID, return URL, and the scopes requested by the app.
 It then uses this AppConfig object to construct an **OAuth2AuthenticationProvider** object, and calls the **AuthenticateAsync** method on the authentication provider.
-Finally, it creates a GraphClient object using the **OAuth2AuthenticationProvider** object.
+Finally, it creates a GraphServicesClient object using the **OAuth2AuthenticationProvider** object.

-	The **SignInCurrentUserAsync** method on the main page can then read user from this **GraphClient** object and set the user email address and display name.
+	The **SignInCurrentUserAsync** method on the main page can then read user from this **GraphServicesClient** object and set the user email address and display name.

 - **ComposeAndSendMailAsync**

 	This method of the **MailHelper** class uses the Microsoft Graph SDK to authenticate the user with the v2.0 authentication service, compose a sample email, and then send the email using the user's account.

-	It does this by declaring a **GraphClient** object and setting it equal to the return value of **AuthenticationHelper.GetAuthenticatedClientAsync**.
+	It does this by declaring a **GraphServicesClient** object and setting it equal to the return value of **AuthenticationHelper.GetAuthenticatedClientAsync**.
 The method then composes the sample email, using various objects in the **Microsoft.Graph** namespace.
 Finally, it calls the **SendMail** method.

 <a name="questions"></a>